BracketSpace/Notification/readme.txt

 **Compatibility Breaking Changes**

-Class methods and properties has been changed from snake_case to camelCase.
+- Class methods and properties has been changed from snake_case to camelCase.
-In Post Triggers, dynamic property `$trigger->{$post_type}` has been replaced with static prop `$trigger->post`.
+- In Post Triggers, dynamic property `$trigger->{$post_type}` has been replaced with static prop `$trigger->post`.
-The same as above applies to Post Trigger datetime tags, namely: postCreationDatetime, postPublicationDatetime, and postModificationDatetime.
+- The same as above applies to Post Trigger datetime tags, namely: postCreationDatetime, postPublicationDatetime, and postModificationDatetime.
+- Hook `notification/data/save` and `notification/data/save/after` now pass Core\Notification instance in the first param instead of the WordPress adapter instance.

 Renamed functions:
 - notification_adapt() -> BracketSpace\Notification\adaptNotification()